Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-27: Volunteers are welcome to translate parts of this document into english.
 Just make a pull request.

+2025-01-27: Announcements are out, giving a flexible starting time between 18:00 and 19:00 o'clock.

-Current Status: We are ready for the first meeting today.
-Some announcements are still necessary, but it is looking great!
+Current Status: We are ready for the first meeting today, and it is looking great!
 Thanks for all the support from our community!